If you loved ‘The Boys in the Boat,’ don’t miss this tale of adventure

 More lineup changes were made for the next leg of the trip, which ended at the Point Defiance boathouse.
 Revitalized but behind schedule, the crew was soon back on the water, steadily making its way toward Commencement Bay.
 The seas had calmed and as dusk approached the sun appeared.

-“I remember rowing on flat water with the sun getting lower,” said Roger Morstad, one of the spare rowers in the shell.
+“I remember rowing on flat water with the sun getting lower,” said Rolf Morstad, one of the spare rowers in the shell.
 “I started humming ‘What a Day for a Daydream’ by the Loving Spoonful.”

 The biggest concern still facing the PLU team was getting through the treacherous Tacoma Narrows on the way to its ultimate destination, Steilacoom.
 With twilight approaching and Commencement Bay off its port bow, the shell was approached by what looked to be several World War II-style landing craft, like those used on the beaches of Normandy and in the South Pacific.
 A voice from the boat, operated by the Washington National Guard, hollered: “Need a lift?”
 The quick answer: Of course.